mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 ### Usage of the Low Code

 The Low Code features of the Real-Time Updater is available since version `4.2.0`.
-This means that any configuration update on the related System of Records (selection of the Message Adapter, any update of projections, their fields or the topic definitions) will be automatically reflected in the service config maps.
+This means that any configuration update on the related System of Record (selection of the Message Adapter, any update of projections, their fields or the topic definitions) will be automatically reflected in the service config maps.

 Also, it allows the possibility to fully configure the service with the usage of JSON files, as example for the [ER Schema](#er-schema-configuration) and the [Projection Changes Schema](#projection-changes-schema)

 :::info
-You can quickly convert a System of Records from Manual to Low code by changing the `USE_AUTOMATIC_STRATEGIES` to _true_.
+You can quickly convert a System of Record from Manual to Low code by changing the `USE_AUTOMATIC_STRATEGIES` to _true_.
 Then, you should follow the next steps to set up your Fast Data Low Code project properly.
 :::

 ## How data is managed on MongoDB